MohamedMamdouh18/Games-Field/README.md

 ### User Guide

 - Choose the mode that you want to play in then choose the game that you desire to play.

+- **Note** When choosing hard difficulty in chess game, It may take up to three minutes for the AI to calculate the best move.

 ### UI Samples